aduffy70/LabNotes/_posts/2016/2016-10-19-Annual-Aflatoxin-project-update-notes.md

     * bisulfite sequencing plan for GSTA4/GSTA3.
     * include NRF2 plans? (justified by the fluidigm data showing NRF2 with significant expression differences between types)
   * Splicing variant status... what can we say from the results so far?
+  * Update sequence variant section with latest from Kent Reed on SNPs in 3'UTR.
   * Any update on the GSTA3/4 antibodies?
 Data we can show?